centminmod/brotli.sh/README.md

 ===============

 `brotli.sh` tool to auto compress css and js files by specifying path on CentOS based Centmin Mod LEMP web stack servers.
-Appending clean flag on end of directory path will remove any `*.br` or `*.gz` compressed files
+Appending clean flag on end of directory path will remove any `*.br` or `*.gz` compressed files.
+I usually place my tools at `/root/tools` but you can place `brotli.sh` whereever you want.

     Usage